top of page

 • Once you have completed one scoring race in the last 12 months then you will appear in the rankings.
 If you do more than one scoring race then we take the average of your best two races to determine your ranking.

 If you are a female triathlete then our point of comparison is Beth Potter rather than Alex Yee.
-James Teagle (Open) and Emma Pallant-Browne (Female) have been used for duathlon.
+Mario Mola (Open) and Emma Pallant-Browne (Female) have been used for duathlon.

-So I can compare how my performance change over time by looking at my scores?
+So I can see how my performance changes over time by looking at my scores?

 • Yes, absolutely!
-The beauty of this approach (which is explained in more depth below) is that it makes it possible to accurately compare performances on different days, in different weather, on different courses, against different opponents etc. The score you are given for each race indirectly takes into account all of those factors.
-If your scores are getting higher, then you are getting better!
+The beauty of our approach (which is explained in more depth below) is that it makes it possible to accurately compare performances on different days, in different weather, on different courses, against different opponents etc. The score you are given for each race indirectly takes into account all of those factors.
+If your scores are getting higher, then you are getting better relative to the competition!

-What if the GB Number 1 gets better (or worse) over time?
+What if the World Number 1 gets better (or worse) over time?

-• The fact that the ability of the GB Number 1 may change over time does not matter.
-Scores in MyTriRanking will forever be relative to the ability of the 2023 GB Number 1(s) during the 2023 season.
+• It doesn't matter if the 2023 World Number One gets better or worse.
+Scores in MyTriRanking will forever be relative to the ability of the 2023 World Number 1(s) during the 2023 season.

-• There is nothing statistically special about the 2023 GB Number 1.
+• There is nothing statistically special about the 2023 World Number 1.
 Their ability at that time was simply used as an arbitrary standard that everyone else can continue be measured relative to.
-We could have chosen any arbitrary standard, but making scores relative to the 2023 GB Number 1 seemed the neatest solution.
+We could have chosen any arbitrary standard, but making scores relative to the 2023 World Number 1 seemed the neatest solution.

-How do you know how fast the GB number one would have gone in the race I just did?
+How do you know how fast the World number one would have gone in the race I just did?

 • The My Tri Ranking algorithm makes use of athletes we call “benchmarkers”.
-Benchmarkers are athletes whose ability relative to the GB Number 1 has already been defined.
+Benchmarkers are athletes whose ability relative to the World Number 1 has already been defined.

-• When a new result is processed, anyone who already has a ranking in MyTriRanking becomes part of the pool of available benchmarkers.
-The algorithm decides which are best to use, and simulates the race imagining the GB Number 1 competed.
+• When a new result is processed, those who already have a ranking in MyTriRanking become part of the pool of available benchmarkers.
+The algorithm decides which are best to use, and simulates the race imagining the World Number 1 competed.

-• Occasionally a race cannot be scored, and you might see a result without a score on your profile.
-This happens if the algorithm decides that the quality of the available benchmarkers is not sufficient to produce a reliable estimate of the GB Number 1’s time.
-This is most likely to happen when the field is small, or when few of the athletes participating have participated in other races already scored by My Tri Ranking.
+• Occasionally a race cannot be scored, and you might see a result marked "LoB" on your profile.
+This happens if the algorithm decides that the quality of the available benchmarkers is not sufficient to produce a reliable estimate of the World Number 1’s time.
+This occasionally happens when the field is small, or when few of the athletes participating have participated in other races already scored by My Tri Ranking.

 What races are considered in the rankings?